magento/devdocs/guides/v2.0/migration/migration-migrate-settings.md

 		/var/www/html/vendor/magento/data-migration-tool/etc/ee-to-ee
 		/var/www/html/vendor/magento/data-migration-tool/etc/ce-to-ce

-3. Enter the following command to create `settings.xml` from the provided sample:
+3. To create a `settings.xml` file from the provided sample, run:

 		cp settings.xml.dist settings.xml

-2. Make your changes in `settings.xml`.
+4. Make your changes in `settings.xml`.

-3. Make changes to the `<settings_map_file>` tag in `<ce or ee version>/config.xml` to specify the new name of the settings file.
+5. Specify the new name of the settings file.
+To do that, change the `<settings_map_file>` tag in the `<ce or ee version>/config.xml` file.

+### Make routine preparations

+1. Log in to Magento server as [the file system owner]({{page.baseurl}}install-gde/prereq/file-sys-perms-over.html).

+2. Change to the Magento `/bin` directory or make sure it is added to your system PATH.

+See the [First steps]({{page.baseurl}}migration/migration-migrate.html#migration-command-run-first) section for more details.

 ## Run the settings migration command {#migrate-data-cmd}

-Before running the command, make the necessary preparations: log in as Magento file system owner, change to the Magento `/bin` directory or make sure it is added to your system PATH, and so on.
-See the [First steps]({{page.baseurl}}migration/migration-migrate.html#migration-command-run-first) section for more details.

-To migrate settings, run:
+To start migrating settings, run:

 	bin/magento migrate:settings [-r|--reset] {<path to config.xml>}